tensorflow/datasets/docs/datasets.md

 High-quality version of the CELEBA dataset, consisting of 30000 images in 1024 x 1024 resolution.

-WARNING: this dataset currently requires you to prepare images on your own.
+WARNING: This dataset currently requires you to prepare images on your own.

 * URL: [https://github.com/tkarras/progressive_growing_of_gans](https://github.com/tkarras/progressive_growing_of_gans)